 Did you get a red or an orange traffic light for subheading distribution in Yoast SEO?
 Learn how to distribute them better.
 Or did Yoast SEO give you feedback on how you use your keyphrase in subheadings?
 Learn how to improve that.

 Why use headings?

 Use headings to show text structure

 Headings are signposts that guide readers through an article.
-Because people tend to read them carefully, they should indicate what a paragraph is about, or people won’t know what to expect.
-Also, headings may help them get back on track if they get lost in (poor) writing.
+Therefore, they should indicate what a section or a paragraph is about.
+Otherwise, people won’t know what to expect.

-For web copy, I’d strongly recommend writing headings that are informative to the reader.
+Ensuring your headings are informative to the reader is good practice for web copy.
 Some people like to tease their audience in the headings, trying to entice them to read further.
-While that can work very well, it’s easy to get wrong.
-Remember that the main focus of headings should be on the content – and the main purpose of headings should be to make the text easier to read and understand.
+While that can work well, it’s also easy to get wrong.
+Remember that the main focus of headings should be on the content – and the primary purpose should be to make the text easier to read and understand.

 Read more: Why text structure is important for SEO »

 Use headings to improve accessibility